When you retire, you will have some major expenses. Do you know what they are?

 You’ll have Medicare in retirement so you don’t need to worry about health insurance, right?
 Not exactly.

 First, if you retire early, you’ll need to buy your own health care coverage for a few years.
 Unless you qualify because of a disability, you won’t be eligible for Medicare — the federal health insurance program primarily for seniors — until you’re 65.

 In fact, for many Medicare recipients, recurring costs like premiums and deductibles tend to change each year.

 Some seniors have the option to buy a supplemental insurance plan, also known as a Medigap policy, to cover some out-of-pocket costs Medicare doesn’t cover.
 But even if it saves you more money than it costs you, a Medigap policy is still an expense in itself.

 2. Long-term care

 Long-term care is among the expenses that Medicare generally does not cover.

-Another federal health insurance program, Medicaid, does cover long-term care, but you must have a low income to be eligible for Medicaid.
+Another government health insurance program, Medicaid, does cover long-term care, but you must have a low income to be eligible for Medicaid.

 So, unless you had the foresight to purchase a long-term care insurance policy — not cheap in and of itself — you might have to cover the cost of long-term care yourself if you need it.

-How much this retirement expense costs: In 2021, national median costs range from $1,690 per month for adult day health care at a community or assisted living facility, to $9,034 per month for a private room at a nursing home, according to the Genworth Cost of Care Survey.
+How much this retirement expense costs: In 2021, national median costs ranged from $1,690 per month for adult day health care at a community or assisted living facility to $9,034 per month for a private room at a nursing home, according to the Genworth Cost of Care Survey.

 3. Home renovations

 Known as “aging in place,” this practice brings its own set of costs.
 Doorways may need to be widened for wheelchair passage, a bedroom added to the main floor or a bathroom renovated to accommodate the limited mobility that often comes with advanced age.

-How much this retirement expense costs: Cost vary widely, depending on the project and its extent.
-We examine the costs of some projects in “5 Home Improvements That Help You ‘Age in Place’.”
+How much this retirement expense costs: Costs vary widely, depending on the project and its extent.
+We examine the price of some projects in “5 Home Improvements That Help You ‘Age in Place.’”

 4. Federal income taxes

 Federal income taxes are not necessarily an expense that stops when your working years end.